Electric activity at magnetic moment fragmentation in spin ice: Acknowledgements

 \section{Acknowledgements}

-I am very grateful to L.~Chapon and M.~Mourigal for introducing me to the field of moment fragmentation in spin ice, and to G.~Jackeli for useful discussions.
+I am very grateful to L.~Chapon and M.~Mourigal for introducing me to the field of moment fragmentation in spin ice, and to T.~Michely and G.~Jackeli for useful discussions.
 This work was funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) -- Project number 277146847 -- CRC 1238.